 FDA Speeding Approval Process, Continued User Fees Needed

-From - Diagnostic Testing & Emerging Technologies The U.S. Food and Drug Administration (FDA) is plagued with chronic understaffing, scrutiny over the length of time for approvals, and an expanding workload, while also… . . . read more
+From - National Intelligence Report The U.S. Food and Drug Administration (FDA) has been chronically plagued with understaffing, an ever expanding workload and… . . . read more

-For new therapeutic agents that were approved between 2011 and 2015, the regulatory reviews by the FDA were, on average, 60 days shorter than those by the European Medicines Agency (EMA), according to a correspondence published April 6 in the New England Journal of Medicine.
+A correspondence published on April 6 in the New England Journal of Medicine adds some welcome context to the FDA’s long lead times for approvals by comparing them to the situation in Europe.
+According to the correspondence, for new therapeutic agents that were approved between 2011 and 2015, the regulatory reviews by the FDA were, on average, 60 days shorter than those by the European Medicines Agency (EMA).

-Regulatory consultancy firm Emergo (Austin, Texas) recently released its 2017 report reviewing medical device applications submitted to the FDA from 2012 to 2016.
+There was also positive information on the medical devices front.
+The source: the regulatory consultancy firm Emergo’s (Austin, Texas) recently released 2017 report reviewing medical device applications submitted to the FDA from 2012 to 2016.
 While not exclusive to diagnostic products, the report offers some insights for the diagnostics industry.

 In 2016, the number of devices that received 510(k) clearance fell to 2,957, the lowest number since 2010.
 The company says this decline in clearances is “entirely attributable” to fewer American companies submitting devices to the FDA.
 For products cleared by FDA internal review, it took, on average, 177 calendar days from submission to clearance in 2016.

-"The FDA—like many other regulatory authorities—has become much more strict about clinical evidence and testing requirements, thus lengthening the overall path to clearance," Emergo writes in the report.
-"Most companies can plan on waiting about six months to get the green light from FDA, although that varies by device."
+“The FDA—like many other regulatory authorities—has become much stricter about clinical evidence and testing requirements, thus lengthening the overall path to clearance,” Emergo writes in the report.
+“Most companies can plan on waiting about six months to get the green light from FDA, although that varies by device.”

-The report found that 58 percent of devices cleared in 2016 were cleared within six months of submission.
+The report also found that 58 percent of devices cleared in 2016 did so within six months of submission.

-The results from both of these reports echo the FDA's own analysis.
-In recent testimony to the House Committee on Energy and Commerce regarding reauthorization of the Medical Device User Fee Amendments, Jeff Shuren, M.D., FDA's director of the Center for Devices and Radiological Health, credited the user fee program for reducing FDA decision times.
-He testified that the FDA has made "substantial progress" and said that in 2015 it took on average 133 days to reach a decision on a 510(k), an 11 percent decrease in five years.
+The results from both of these reports echo the FDA’s own analysis.
+In recent testimony before the House Committee on Energy and Commerce regarding reauthorization of the Medical Device User Fee Amendments (MDUFA), Jeff Shuren, M.D., FDA’s director of the Center for Devices and Radiological Health, credited the user fee program for reducing FDA decision times.
+He testified that the FDA has made “substantial progress” and said that in 2015 it took on average 133 days to reach a decision on a Section 510(k), an 11 percent decrease over five years.

 Takeaway: Recent analyses shows the FDA is making progress to speed the regulatory review process across product types and the agency plans on continued need of user fees for continued improvements in review speed.